Gerald Ross

 Gerald Ross (born September 26, 1954, Detroit) is a musician specializing in American Roots Music – Swing, Early Jazz, Western Swing, Hawaiian, Ragtime and Blues.
-Playing the guitar, lap steel guitar and ukulele he has performed throughout the USA and Europe and has recorded seven solo CDs.
+Playing the guitar, lap steel guitar and ukulele he has performed throughout the US and Europe and has recorded seven solo CDs.
 Ross currently tours as a solo act performing and teaching ukulele and steel guitar at festivals and music camps.